Skip to main content

 Approximate wait times by infection

-The ranges below are approximate and reflect commonly cited CDC and ASHA guidance.
+The ranges below are approximate and reflect commonly cited clinical timing, with direct CDC attribution only where the CDC publishes the stated range.
 Your clinician may recommend testing earlier or later based on your exposure and history.
 These are general references, not personalized recommendations.

 A few notes on the table:

-- NAAT stands for nucleic acid amplification test.
-It looks for the infection's genetic material directly, which is why it turns positive earlier than antibody-based tests (per CDC).
+• NAAT stands for nucleic acid amplification test.
+It looks for the infection's genetic material directly, which is why it generally turns positive earlier than antibody-based tests.

-- Ag/Ab stands for antigen/antibody.
-A 4th-generation Ag/Ab HIV test detects both, which is why it can turn positive earlier than an antibody-only test (per CDC).
+• Ag/Ab stands for antigen/antibody.
+A 4th-generation Ag/Ab HIV test detects both the p24 antigen and antibodies, which is why it can turn positive earlier than an antibody-only test (per CDC).

-- For herpes, the CDC does not recommend routine antibody screening in people without symptoms because of accuracy limitations (per CDC).
+• For herpes, the CDC does not recommend routine blood-test screening in people without symptoms (per CDC).
 If you have an active sore, a swab of the sore is more useful than a blood test.

 Why the timing is different for each infection

-For a deeper explanation of test mechanisms and false-negative logic, see STI window periods.
+For the full explanation of detection science, test methodology, and window-period concepts, see STI window periods.

 Testing too early can cause a false negative

-A negative test taken before the appropriate wait time is not necessarily a "true negative."
-It may simply mean the test ran before there was enough of what it looks for to detect (per CDC).
-This is expected behavior, not a lab error.
+A negative test taken before the appropriate wait time is not necessarily a "true negative" — the test may simply have run before there was enough of what it looks for.
+That is expected behavior, not a lab error, and it is why a very early negative usually needs to be repeated.

 When to retest

-A single negative test after the wait time above is usually the end of the story for most low-risk single-exposure situations (per CDC).
+A single negative test taken after the appropriate wait time is usually the end of the story for most low-risk, single-exposure situations.
 Repeat testing is commonly recommended in these situations:

-- After treatment for chlamydia, gonorrhea, or trichomoniasis: the CDC recommends a "test of reinfection" at ~3 months because reinfection from an untreated partner is common (per CDC).
+• After treatment for chlamydia, gonorrhea, or trichomoniasis: the CDC recommends a test for reinfection about three months after treatment because reinfection from an untreated partner is common (per CDC).
 This is not a test of cure — it is a check for reinfection.

 Cost should not be the reason you skip a recommended retest.
 Self-pay panels are available without insurance at Labcorp locations — see STD testing cost without insurance for a plain-English breakdown.